-Figure 3.2: Schematic illustration of scientific process.
-The experiments produce data which are interpreted and a hypothesis is formalized as a model.
-Validation compares the model simulation with experiment, if model satisfies the criteria - is in agreement with real experiments, then the validated model can be used for other purposes.
+Figure 3.2: Schematic illustration of the scientific process.
+The experiments produce data that are interpreted and a hypothesis is formalized as a model.
+Validation compares the model simulation with the experiment, if the model satisfies the criteria - if it is in agreement with real experiments, then the validated model can be used for other purposes.

-Application of the mathematical modeling techniques towards the biomedical research is sometimes called as systems biology approach combining the reductionism and integration as denoted by Kohl et al. [128].
-Application towards the clinical practice include the quantification of the diagnostic index or treatment strategy and it is a goal to develop tools, database models and methods of several Physiome projects, e.g. VPH-Physiome project presented by Hunter et al. [129].
+The application of mathematical modeling techniques towards biomedical research is sometimes called systems biology.
+This approach combines the reductionism and integration, as denoted by Kohl et al. [128].
+Application towards clinical practice includes the quantification of the diagnostic index or treatment strategy.
+It is a goal to develop tools, database models and methods of several Physiome projects, e.g., VPH-Physiome project presented by Hunter et al. [129].

-One of the earliest complex and integrative modeling effort was a model of circulation and it’s regulation published by Guyton et al. in 1972 [130] which via derivative and technological upgrade continues as "Human Model" or "HumMod" introduced by Hester et al. [131, 132] with a focus on integration effort.
-Different approach of modeling human physiology is a database of smaller models focusing on some particular physiological phenomenon.
-E.g. the NSR Physiome project introduces JSIM Java based simulation system to support modeling in physiology.
-Repository of several hundred of models were published using this system [133].
-The similar effort is done by IUPS Physiome project and repository of models are based on XML standard languages CellML and FieldML [134, 135].
-The Systems Biology Markup Language (SBML) is used for modeling biological system at the level of biochemical reaction and regulatory network and another database collects several hundreds of curated and non-curated models [136, 137].3.3.1 Modeling methodology
+One of the earliest complex and integrative modeling efforts was a model of circulation and its regulation, which was published by Guyton et al. in 1972 [130].
+It continues as a "Human Model" or "HumMod" via derivative and technological upgrades, as introduced by Hester et al. [131, 132], with a focus on integration efforts.
+A different approach of modeling the human physiology is a database of smaller models, which focus on some particular physiological phenomenon.
+For example, the NSR Physiome project introduces a JSIM Java-based simulation system in order to support modeling in physiology.
+A repository of several hundred models was published using this system [133].
+A similar effort is made by the IUPS Physiome project and repositories of the models are based on XML standard languages CellML and FieldML [134, 135].
+The Systems Biology Markup Language (SBML) is used for modeling a biological system at the level of biochemical reaction and regulatory network.
+Another database collects several hundreds of curated and non-curated models [136, 137].3.3.1 Modeling Methodology

-The methodology of formalizing mathematical models is influenced by the abilities of underlying modeling language used.
-The Modelica language is an object-oriented, equation based and acausal modeling language standardized by Modelica association.
-JSIM, CellML, SBML or HumMod are domain specific languages and the tools able to work with them are primarily developed within physiological or systems biological communities.
+The methodology of formalizing mathematical models is influenced by the abilities of the underlying modeling language that is used.
+The Modelica language is an object-oriented, equation-based and acausal modeling language, which is standardized by the Modelica association.
+JSIM, CellML, SBML or HumMod are domain specific languages and the tools that are able to work with them are primarily developed within physiological or systems biological communities.
 Other authors use commercial or industry standard tools for mathematical modeling and computing.
-E.g. Kofranek et al. describes Guyton’s 1972 model in MATLAB® Simulink [138] and the derivative HumMod in acausal object-oriented Modelica language [139, 10].
-Fernandez et al. describes models of cardiovascular pulsatile system using MATLAB Simscape [140] and recently in Modelica [141].Thus, there is an open debate whether in-house domain specific language and tools like JSIM, CellML and FieldML, SBML or HumMod reached its capabilities for representing complex models.
-Only the HumMod reached the integrative approach building the complex integrative model of human physiology using lumped parameter approach.
-I contributed to the idea of key features which involves acausal modeling technique and object orientation which keeps the complex model structure decomposed into understandable and maintainable parts and allows covering complexity of models like HumMod.
+For example, Kofranek et al. described Guyton’s 1972 model in MATLAB® Simulink [138] and the derivative HumMod in acausal object-oriented Modelica language [139, 10].
+Fernandez et al. described models of a cardiovascular pulsatile system using MATLAB Simscape [140] and recently, in Modelica [141].Thus, there is an open debate as to whether in-house domain-specific language and tools, like JSIM, CellML and FieldML, SBML or HumMod, have reached their capabilities for representing complex models.
+Only the HumMod reached the integrative approach, building a complex integrative model of human physiology using a lumped parameter approach.
+I contributed to the idea of key features, which involve the acausal modeling technique and object-orientation.
+This keeps the complex model structure decomposed into understandable and maintainable parts and allows the complexity of models like HumMod to be covered.

-The paper [5] Modeling of Short-term Mechanism of Arterial Pressure In The Cardiovascular System: Object-Oriented And Acausal Approach in Appendix published disputation about causal and acausal approach in using Modelica for modeling pulsatile cardiovascular system (CVS) and possible enhancement for more complex models.
+The paper [5] Modeling of Short-term Mechanism of Arterial Pressure in the Cardiovascular System: Object-Oriented and Acausal Approach in Appendix published disputation about causal and acausal approach in using Modelica for modeling pulsatile cardiovascular system (CVS) and possible enhancement for more complex models.

-The paper [6] Simple Models of the Cardiovascular System for Educational and Research Purposes in Appendix published detailed methodology of modeling lumped parameter pulsatile CVS in Modelica.
+The paper [6] Simple Models of the Cardiovascular System for Educational and Research Purposes in Appendix , published detailed methodology of modeling lumped parameter pulsatile CVS in Modelica.